tlvlp/shellingo/README.md

 2. Download or [write your questions](#how-to-add-vocabulariesquestions)
 3. Run the app:

-Without arguments (questions loaded from in or under the directory where the app is):
+Without arguments (all questions loaded from in or under the directory where the app is):
 ```shell
 ./shellingo
 ```